 My aunties give us Lucky Money/Red Pack (English) or Lai See (Cantonese) or Hongbao (Mandarin).
 The significance lies in the red envelope, rather than the money inside.
 Red symbolizes happiness, luck, and blessings for the receiver.

 For my family, the holidays are for getting together and eating a meal together.
 We wish each other peace, love, health, beauty, smarts, and happiness.”

 The Siebert Family – Randy and Karen

 “Our tradition is cruising in the Caribbean.
 It started years ago when I realized it was the only way to actually disconnect and get away from work.
 We’ve cruised every winter since then.
 I have since retired, but we still cruise for at least 14 days every winter, and then some other times over the course of the year.”

 Amy Crell is the Volunteer Coordinator for the City of Fishers.
 She and her husband have lived in Fishers for 31 years, where they raised their three children.
 Her favorite things to do in Fishers are enjoying bike rides, taking daily walks with her dog Dot at Cumberland Park, visiting the Fishers AgriPark, and shopping the Fishers Farmers’ Market and local boutiques.
 She also enjoys gardening, exercising, volunteering, and hanging out with her kids and close friends.
-She is on the Executive Committee for Fishers Multi-Faith Community for Compassion and also helped develop and is a member of The Indiana Multi-Faith Network.
+She is on the Executive Committee for Fishers Multi-Faith Community for Compassion and is a founding member of The Indiana Multi-Faith Network.
 Her favorite aspects of Fishers are the people, the strong sense of community, and the abundance of fun and interesting opportunities to get out, get involved, have fun, and be enlightened.